-KORE's focus in 2022 is unlocking value through district scale exploration.
-The Company is permitted to drill at Long Valley starting in July 2022 and is currently organizing to drill up to 12,000 meters (See "Risk Factors").
-At Imperial, the Company continues target generation work with additional person-portable drilling, sampling and mapping ongoing.
-The Company is permitting the highest priority exploration drill targets at the Mesquite-Imperial-Picacho District, while in parallel leveraging ACES to build the social license for mine permitting at the Imperial deposit.
-The Company continues to work with the Bureau of Land Management ("BLM") to determine the best path forward for Imperial resource zone drilling and to start mine permitting.
+KORE's focus in 2022 is to conserve its current capital while unlocking value through exploration and drill preparation activities.
+The Company is permitted to drill at Long Valley starting in summer of 2022 and is undertaking drill preparation activities (See "Risk Factors").
+At Imperial, the Company is permitting the highest priority exploration drill targets at the Mesquite-Imperial-Picacho District, while in parallel leveraging ACES to build the social license for mine permitting at the Imperial deposit.
+KORE continues to work with the BLM to determine the best path forward for Imperial Zone drilling and to start mine permitting.
 Drilling at both projects is subject to permitting (See "Risk Factors").